 A simple pendulum, formed by a sphere of 50 grams hanging from a 25 cm string, oscillates by the action of gravity.
 At the instant shown in the figure, in which the string makes an angle of 30 ° with the vertical, the sphere is moving higher with speed ofand the value of 1 m/s.
 Find the magnitude of the tension on the string and the tangential acceleration of the sphere at that instant.

 Solution.
 It is convenient to make a free-body diagram for the sphere, that is, a diagram indicating only the external forces acting on the object.
 In this case, ignoring the air resistance, there are only two possible causes for these forces: the string and the gravitational attraction.
-Thus, the only external forces on the sphere are the tension T of the string, which acts in the direction of the string and the weight, m g , in the vertical direction and downwards.
+Thus, the only external forces on the sphere are the tension of the string, which acts in the direction of the string and the weight, , in the vertical direction and downwards.
 The diagram shows those two forces and two angles which are equal.

 Once the external forces are identified, a system of axes is chosen to calculate the components of those forces.
-In this case, since there is circular motion, it is convenient to use the tangential and normal axes, represented by the letters t and n in the diagram.
+In this case, since there is circular motion, it is convenient to use the tangential and normal axes, represented by the letters and in the diagram.

 The normal axis points in the direction of the center of curvature of the trajectory, which in this case is the same direction of the string.
 The tangential axis is tangent to the circular trajectory; therefore, the velocity vector is perpendicular to the string.
-As the sphere moving higher, the velocity vector has the direction of the t axis..
+As the sphere moving higher, the velocity vector has the direction of the axis..

 The tangential acceleration is hitherto unknown, but the normal acceleration can be obtained from the information given in the problem.